 Beer Pong Rules

 If you are a pro ponger, you know there are actually official rules to beer pong.
-Below we’ve provided a skeleton below with the most basic, commonly accepted rules.
+Below we’ve provided the most basic and commonly accepted amongst the masses.
 Feel free to add, subtract, or alter these rules when you play with your friends.
+Ponging should be fun!

 Start Your Beer Pong Game

-One player from each team is selected to take an initial shot to determine which team goes first in the actual game.
+One player from each team is selected to take an initial throw to determine which team goes first in the actual game.

-While looking each other in the eye, the chosen opposing players count to three and take a shot at the same time.
+While looking each other in the eye, the chosen opposing players count to three and take their throw at the same time.
 If only one of them makes the shot, their team goes first.
 If they both make or miss their shot, players go again.
 (If this is all too complicated for your group, just flip a coin!)

-After the first game, the winning team gets the first shot.
+After the first game, the winning team gets the first throw.

 Each beer pong team shoots twice per turn; each player taking one shot.
 If both players make their shot, “throwbacks” are given, and that team receives another turn.